Create an agent with Copilot Studio

 Who should I contact about submitting an expense claim?

 This time the response may be appropriate, but it’s also likely to be fairly generic.
-In a real organization, you’d want the copilot to provide an email address of phone number for the user to contact.
+In a real organization, you’d want the agent to provide an email address of phone number for the user to contact.

 11. Let’s try another prompt: